folkehelseinstituttet/X-factor-ART/DATA/README.md

 ### XchromosomeResultsSexStratified.rds

-All the results of EWAS on the CpG probes on X-chromosome.
+All the results of XWASes (EWAS on the CpG probes on X-chromosome) on MoBa data.

 List of `tibbles` named as follows: